TurboWarp/extensions/docs/MasterMath/BlockifyVR.md

 - DO NOT **EVER** take unexpected control of the camera against the user's will.
 This can cause motion sickness in some individuals.
 Things like cutscenes in which the user moves with the camera shouldn't happen.
 - Avoid flashing lights that may cause epileptic seizures or migraine headaches in a small percentage of individuals.
 Provide a warning at the start of the experience if these things are present (e.g., a flashing light show in Beatsaber).

+- Ensure enviroments are designed with meter scale to ensure physical accuracy
 - Avoid motion-sickness inducing gameplay.
 This includes things like:
   - Vehicular activity
     - Flying